You’re visiting Bryce Canyon and you need a place to eat! We’ve got you covered.

 4. Dawg House Food Truck

-This food truck is located at the Fairview Point on the Bryce Canyon Scenic Drive.
+This food truck can be found in different areas of the park.
+Usually at one of the shuttle stops.
 It serves hot dogs and other snacks.
-They are here Tuesday through Saturday, 9:00 am to 6:00 pm.
-But food trucks can be fickle, so check their Facebook page before you go if you’re dying to have a Dawg.
+They also serve areas in St. George and Kanab so check their Facebook page before you go if you’re dying to have a Dawg.

-This is a good stop if you’re needing something to eat while doing the 2-3 hour scenic drive.
+This is a good stop if you need something to eat while doing the 2-3 hour scenic drive.

 Bryce Canyon City is right next to the park entrance.
 It’s where most people stay when visiting Bryce.